 Viro Locks

 A comparable lock is required to match the impressive high-security Pewag chains, and the Italian Viro company makes some of the best in the business.
-The solid Viro EuroMonolith is high-security padlock, which is designed to work with 7/16″ (12 mm) square security chain.
-The body is constructed from a one-piece, special case-hardened and tempered steel and the finish is achieved via an exclusive “NIPLOY PROCESS,” which results in a corrosion-proof nickel plating.
+The solid Viro EuroMonolith is a high-security padlock, which is designed to work with a 7/16″ (12 mm) square security chain.
+The body is constructed from a one-piece, special case-hardened and tempered steel, and the finish is achieved via an exclusive “NIPLOY PROCESS,” which results in a corrosion-proof nickel plating.

 For further information, refer to www.viro.it.